 As Development Manager at Brisbane Writers Festival Emily is thrilled to be building meaningful partnerships to promote a culture of sharing stories and ideas throughout Queensland.
 In her home state, Minnesota, she freelanced in a range of creative roles including arts marketing, portrait photography and advertisement photo styling.
 Her recent role as part of Brisbane Powerhouse’s development team familiarised her with Brisbane’s arts, cultural and corporate sectors.

-As Patron Services Coordinator Edwin is fascinated with the personalized approach he's able to have with our patrons and stakeholders.
-Edwin has worked in Project Management in companies like the Chamber of Commerce and industry events such as the Australian Performing Arts market presented by the Brisbane Powerhouse.
-He's currently a partner with Spread Australia Creative Studio in Brisbane.
-Edwin holds a Bachelor Degree in Industrial Engineering and a Masters of Creative Industries in Creative Production and Arts Management.
+As Development Coordinator Edwin is fascinated with the personalized approach he's able to have with our partners and stakeholders.
+Edwin has worked in Project Management in companies like the Chamber of Commerce and industry events such as the Australian Performing Arts Market presented by the Australia Council and Brisbane Powerhouse.
+He's currently a partner with Spread Creative Agency in Brisbane.
+Edwin holds a Bachelor Degree in Industrial Engineering and a Masters in Creative Industries from Queensland University of Technology.

 MARKETING AND COMMUNICATIONS MANAGER